RazorSh4rk/RazorSh4rk.github.io/_posts/2020-03-05-nice-email-mind-if-i-spam-it.md

 ---

 Hey I get it, your portfolio site turned out SUPER cool, and you only used like what, 74 npm packages?
-Totally reasonble bro, those percentage gauges displaying your 82% html and 69% peepeepoopoo.js skills will absolutely catch everyone's eye and they will totally wait the 30 seconds it takes your site to load.
+Totally reasonable bro, those percentage gauges displaying your 82% html and 69% peepeepoopoo.js skills will absolutely catch everyone's eye and they will totally wait the 30 seconds it takes your site to load.